Spend a weekend biking across fields of dandelions, or riding horse-drawn sleighs if you visit in the winter time. It's a must-see spot!

 Getting Around The City

-The city center is small, and easily navigated.
+The city center is small, and very easily navigated.
 Most of what tourists are here to see are lined along Lenin Street which is very walkable.
 The bus station where you’ll get off is about a mile from everything you’ll be seeing, so you can walk …. or just take a taxi (it’ll be cheap).

 Most of the attractions in Suzdal are located along the Lenin St (ул. Ленина), so if you’re walking that’s a good place to start.
 You can also visit a couple of monasteries and visit the city center by riding on the #2 bus.
 Rides are inexpensive, around 20 rubles.